timgreen/hcm/docs/CONFIG.md

 ## Module Config Format

+The module config is the `module.yml` file under the root of each module directory.
 Everything is *optional* in the module config.
 You just need a empty file if you only want to link dotfiles.
+(Empty file is requires in this case for `hcm` to know it is a module directory.)

    * `after`